jettro/logstash_aggregation/README.md

 ### Strip what we do not need
 For simplicity, and as we do not need a lot of the meta-data, we remove the fields that are not important to us.
 You can use the _mutate_ filter to do that.
 Copy the content from _step1_input_output_mutate.conf_ to the runtime configuration.
 On save, watch the logs, as it will reload the pipeline.
 WHhen finished, send the data again using the _send_step1.sh_ script, notice the differences.

-## Step 2: Introduce the aggregate filter and initialize create / update / finish
+## Step 2: Use aggregate filter to combine events
 In the next step we add the aggregate filter, we use the action of the event to separate three different actions:
 * start_session
 * visit_url